Strasseneck/EasyComp/README.md

 Easy comp is a jiu jitsu tournament organization web application, made for my Cs50 Final Project.
 It's the first fullstack web app I ever made after only 12 weeks of programming with Cs50.

+# Stack

+Flask and SQLlite on the back-end, Javascript on the front-end.

 # Features

 Easy Comp allows you to both organize and enter events, organizes brackets based on single round elimination and displays results for the event and individual user.